Participation of women in the Olympics: 2004–2012

-From 2004 to 2012, the Olympic Games witnessed pivotal advancements for women in sports, symbolizing a transformative period towards greater gender equity and inclusivity.
-The 2004 Athens Summer Olympics marked historic firsts as women's wrestling and sabre fencing were introduced, alongside Afghanistan's female athletes competing for the first time following a ban in 2000.
+From 2004 to 2012, the Olympic Games witnessed pivotal advancements for women in sports, symbolising a transformative period towards greater gender equity and inclusivity.
+The 2004 Athens Summer Olympics marked historic firsts as women's wrestling and sabre fencing were introduced.
 These milestones not only expanded the range of sports available to women but also challenged cultural barriers, exemplified by Mariel Zagunis of the USA winning gold in sabre fencing, showcasing women's athletic prowess on a global stage.
 In 2004, women from Afghanistan competed at the Olympics for the first time in their history after the nation was banned from Sydney 2000 by the IOC due to the Taliban government's opposition to women in sports.

 In the subsequent 2008 Summer Olympics, the inclusion of BMX cycling, women's 3000 m steeplechase, and the 10 kilometre marathon swim further diversified the Games, providing new platforms for female athletes to excel.
 Baseball and boxing remained the only sports not open to women at these Games.

 Ashleigh McIvor becoming the first woman to win a gold medal in ski cross, a sport that debuted at those Games.